FelixFourcolor/He-trusted-in-God/README.md

 Recording: https://www.youtube.com/watch?v=jQLKgxHWafE

 ## Arrangement
-Noteblock capabilities are quite limited, so lots of compromises had to be made.
+Noteblock's capabilities are quite limited, so lots of compromises had to be made.

 Key: E-flat minor (transposed up 3 semitones from original)